3MFConsortium/spec_core/3MF Core Specification.md

 A 3D manufacturing device MUST respect the relative positions of the component objects; it MUST NOT transform them relative to each other except as specified in the document.

 If the components overlap, 3D manufacturing devices MUST unite the final shape.
 If any of the overlapped components has a property defined, the resulting property on the overlapped shape is taken from the properties of the last overlapped component.
-If the last component element has no properties defined in the overlapped shape, properties MUST NOT be applied.
+If the last component element dassembhas no properties defined in the overlapped shape, properties MUST NOT be applied.

 >**Note:** As specified below each referenced object MUST resolve internal self-intersections before merging them in the components level.